 4. Use dark grout.

-Black-and-white palettes define Scandinavian cool.
+Black and white color palettes define Scandinavian cool.
 But before you paint everything, there's an easier way to pull off the contrasting look: Use dark grout to offset your white tile.
-Ben Mathews and the team from BAM Construction used black grout with white round penny tile to create a striking backsplash.
+Ben Mathews and the team from BAM Constructions Group used black grout with white round penny tile to create a striking backsplash.

-To amp up the contrast, work only in black, white, and gray like this Australian bathroom designed by Cera Stribley Architects.
+To amp up the contrast, work only in black, white, and gray, as is beautifully demonstrated in this Australian bathroom by Cera Stribley.
 Don't forget to play with light and shadow, too.

 6. Think pink.